tensorpack/tensorpack/docs/tutorial/efficient-dataflow.md

 		ds0 = dataset.ILSVRC12('/path/to/ILSVRC12', 'train', shuffle=True)
 		augmentor = AugmentorList(lots_of_augmentors)
-		ds1 = ThreadedMapData(
+		ds1 = MultiThreadMapData(
 				ds0, nr_thread=25,
 				map_func=lambda dp: [augmentor.augment(dp[0]), dp[1]], buffer_size=1000)
 		# ds1 = PrefetchDataZMQ(ds1, nr_proc=1)
 		ds = BatchData(ds1, 256)
 ```
-`ThreadedMapData` launches a thread pool to fetch data and apply the mapping function on **a single
+`MultiThreadMapData` launches a thread pool to fetch data and apply the mapping function on **a single
 instance of** `ds0`.
 This is done by an intermediate buffer of size 1000 to hide the mapping latency.
 To reduce the effect of GIL to your main training thread, you want to uncomment the line so that everything above it (including all the
 threads) happen in an independent process.